RohitKochhar/ECE493/Course Notes/Week 3/ECE493-Week3-1.md

 - TCP depends on network-wide unique addresses of nodes
 - Preprocessing or aggregation of data in intermediate nodes is desirable and often necessary
   - Packets can often be combined or changed before they reach their final destination.
 - TCP is not light-weight, and has too much overhead.

 ## Why not UDP?
 - No reliability at all (EASY!)

+# Footnotes (from in-lecture)